 - Pilocytic astrocytoma (low grade): “Rosenthal” fibers are eosinophilic, corkscrew-like fibers.

-- Medulloblastoma: show Homer Wright rosettes where tumour cells surround a neuropil.
+- Medulloblastoma: Show Homer Wright rosettes where tumor cells surround a neuropil.

 - Ependymoma: Show characteristic rosettes perivascularly.
-Basal ciliary bodies are found near the nucleus of the tumours.
+Basal ciliary bodies are found near the nucleus of the tumors.

 Therapy of CNS Cancers

-Different aspect of the patient’s issues can be treated differently.
-If the patient has cerebral edema (possibly caused by raised intracranial pressure) steroids (for instance Dexamethasone) can be given orally or IV.
-If the patient is suffering from epilepsy as a result of the tumour, antiepileptic drugs are recommended.
+Different aspects of the patient’s issues can be treated differently.
+If the patient has cerebral edema (possibly caused by raised intracranial pressure) steroids (for instance Dexamethasone) can be given orally or intravenously.
+If the patient is suffering from epilepsy as a result of the tumor, antiepileptic drugs are recommended.

 After the initial management, one should consider whether surgery is a realistic option.
-In some cases it is not necessary.
-Slow growing benign tumours like gliomas can often be followed up with frequent imaging and left.
-Some benign tumours are regularly removed, for instance acoustic neuromas.
+In some cases, it is not necessary.
+Slow-growing benign tumors like gliomas can often be followed up with frequent imaging and left.
+Some benign tumors are regularly removed, for instance, acoustic neuromas.

-Malignant tumours are harder to deal with as they often cannot be totally removed.
-The surrounding neural tissue will often be infiltrated and cannot be removed as it has functional use in the patient.
+Malignant tumors are harder to deal with as they often cannot be totally removed.
+The surrounding neural tissue will often be infiltrated and cannot be removed as it has a functional use in the patient.

-Radiotherapy only has a small use in tumours of the CNS.
-It can improve survival in gliomas and secondary metastases from a primary tumour but not drastically.
-Chemotherapy has little use, however temozolomide is used in glioblastomas and has been shown to improve survival.
+Radiotherapy only has small use in tumors of the CNS.
+It can improve survival in gliomas and secondary metastases from a primary tumor but not drastically.
+Chemotherapy has little use; however, temozolomide is used in glioblastomas and has been shown to improve survival.

 Prognosis of CNS Cancers

-Malignant tumours of the CNS typically have a poor prognosis whilst some benign tumours can be left with little loss of quality of life in the patients.
+Malignant tumors of the CNS typically have a poor prognosis, whilst some benign tumors can be left with little loss of quality of life in the patients.

-Prognosis for glioblastoma multiforme is poor and most patients die within one year.
+The prognosis for glioblastoma multiforme is poor, and most patients die within one year.

-Patients with meningioma can have resection.
-This often depends on the location of the tumours.
+Patients with meningioma can have a resection.
+This often depends on the location of the tumors.

 Schwannoma patients can have surgery and prognosis is often good.